Control your BlinkStick devices from Node.js with a TypeScript-first, Promise-powered API and a powerful animation engine.

 As most interesting parts of the library require a Blinkstick device and human eye to operate (both unavailable in GitHub Actions), we have rather limited automated tests, testing mostly utility functions and frame generation.

-and it will run the tests.
+Just run npm test and it will run the tests.

-to start a REPL with the library loaded.
+You can run npm run repl to start a REPL with the library loaded.
 This is useful for quick experiments and testing.

 npm run repl